VictorsGarden/snake-game/readme.txt

 		BODY PART BEHAVIOR
 			1) move according to old direction
-			2) check for direction of next body part
-			2) if direction is different from current change direction ACCORDING TO DIRECTION OF NEXT BODY PART
+			2) check for direction of next body part if direction is different from current change direction ACCORDING TO DIRECTION OF NEXT BODY PART

-1. Calculation cell's position position (z) calculating by values of col (y) and row (x): z = (x-1) * cols amount + y
+1. Calculation cell's position position (z) calculating by values of col (y) and row (x): z = (y-1) * cols amount + x

 2. Moving
 	check whether the coordinates for next point for HEAD and coordinates of any body part are same